Silent Night, Bloody Night: Plot

 On Christmas Eve 1950, Wilfred Butler dies in a burning accident outside his mansion in East Willard, Massachusetts.
 The residence is bequeathed to his grandson, Jeffrey.
 Twenty years later, in 1970, lawyer John Carter arrives in East Willard on Christmas Eve with his assistant and mistress Ingrid, having been charged by Jeffrey to sell the house.
 Carter meets with the town's leading citizens: Mayor Adams; Sheriff Bill Mason; the mute Charlie Towman, who owns the local newspaper; and Tess Howard, who operates the town's telephone switchboard.
 They all agree to buy the Butler mansion on behalf of the town for the bargain price of $50,000, which Jeffrey requires to be paid in cash the next day.
 Carter and Ingrid spend the night at the Butler mansion, but are brutally murdered in bed with an axe by an unseen assailant.
 After the murders, the killer places a crucifix in Ingrid's hand and proceeds to phone the sheriff, introducing himself as the house's owner and asking him to investigate Carter's disappearance.
 While talking with Tess, who forwards his call, the killer calls himself "Marianne".

 At nightfall, Jeffrey arrives at the mansion to meet with Carter, but finds it locked and empty.
 He drives to the mayor's home, where he meets Diane, the mayor's daughter.
 The mayor has gone to the county's bank to obtain the required cash for the payment, so she redirects Jeffrey to the sheriff's office.
 Simultaneously, the sheriff heads to the mansion, but first stops at Wilfred Butler's disturbed gravesite, where he is beaten to death with a shovel.
 Failing to locate the sheriff, Jeffrey returns to the mayor's home, where Diane tells him she has received phone calls for her father from someone named "Marianne" who beckons her to the mansion.

 Puzzled by the strange events, Jeffrey and Diane decide to drive to the mansion, but stop after they find the sheriff's abandoned car.
-The two stop by the newspaper office, where they meet Charlie, who informs them Tess has also gone to the mansion.
+The two stop by the newspaper office, where they meet Charlie who reveals that he cannot speak due to laryngectomy, but manages to explain to them (in written notes) that Tess has also gone to the mansion.
 Jeffrey and Charlie go after her while Diane researches the Butler house's history in the archives.
 Diane manages to piece together the Butlers' story: In 1930, Wilfred's wife died of tuberculosis.
-In 1933, his 15-year-old daughter Marianne was raped and got pregnant; the son she gives birth to is Jeffrey, who was sent away to California.
+In 1933, his 15-year-old daughter Marianne was raped and got pregnant; the son she gave birth to is Jeffrey, who was sent away to California.
 In 1935, Wilfred converted the mansion into a mental hospital and had Marianne committed.
 The rest of the story has apparently been redacted.